 If you’ve ever had a kidney stone, you surely remember it.
 The pain can be unbearable, coming in waves until the tiny stone passes through your urinary plumbing and out of the body.
 For many, kidney stones aren’t a one-time thing: in about half of people who have had one, another appears within seven years without preventive measures.

 Preventing kidney stones isn’t complicated, but it does take some determination.

 Kidney stones form when certain chemicals become concentrated enough in the urine to form crystals.
 The crystals grow into larger masses (stones), which can make their way through the urinary tract.
 If the stone gets stuck somewhere and blocks the flow of urine, it causes pain.

-Most stones occur when calcium combines with one of two substances: oxalate or phosphorous.
-Stones can also form from uric acid, which forms as the body metabolizes protein.
+Most stones occur when calcium combines with oxalate.
+Stones can also form from uric acid, which is a byproduct of protein metabolism.

 Drink plenty of water: Drinking extra water dilutes the substances in urine that lead to stones.
 Strive to drink enough fluids to pass 2 liters of urine a day, which is roughly eight standard 8-ounce cups.
 It may help to include some citrus beverages, like lemonade and orange juice.
 The citrate in these beverages helps block stone formation.